Zuzu-Typ/PyGLM/wiki/Using matrices.md

 [ 0 | 0 | 0 | 1 ]
  ```

-Note: objects that use the buffer protocol *may* request a reference instead of a copy of the object, meaning that if you change the 'copy', you'll also change the original\.&nbsp;&nbsp;
+*Note: objects that use the buffer protocol may request a reference instead of a copy of the object, meaning that if you change the 'copy', you'll also change the original\.*

-\(if you do not need this functionality, you may consider using PyGLM\_FAST \- see Building PyGLM\)

 ## Methods
 Any matrix type implements the following methods: